veltzer/demos-db-elk/exercises/03_dynamic_vs_static_mapping/exercise.md

 2. When would you choose dynamic mapping over static mapping?
 3. What is the purpose of multi-fields in Elasticsearch?
 4. How can you prevent mapping conflicts in production?
-5. What are the implications of changing a field's mapping after data has been indexed?
+5. What are the implications of changing a fields mapping after data has been indexed?

 ## Resources